Kwangsa19/Python-Data-Analysis-COVID19/README.md

 # Python-Data-Analysis-COVID19

 > This project is based on Coursera project course.
-Please enroll to this course by visiting this [link](https://www.coursera.org/projects/covid19-data-analysis-using-python).
+For full information, please visit this [link](https://www.coursera.org/projects/covid19-data-analysis-using-python).
 > In this analysis, I examined the COVID-19 death dataset for 2020.
 My exploration included several key outputs:
 > Top 5 countries with the highest death rates: This identified the nations most severely impacted by the pandemic in terms of mortality.
 > Average death rate: This provided a general sense of the global fatality rate for COVID-19.